Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Casa Mariotti

-A rustic, multi-level restaurant-bar hybrid on Swan Street, the new Casa Mariotti offers a slice of Rome in the heart of Richmond.
-With its charming, convivial atmosphere, it’s a meeting point for everyone – from locals to visitors.
+A rustic, multi-level restaurant-bar hybrid on Swan Street, Casa Mariotti is a slice of Rome in the heart of Richmond.
+Its charming, convivial atmosphere makes it a meeting point for all.
 The spritzes are fresh, the Negronis are sharp, and the easy-pouring reds flow effortlessly.
-The balcony seating, though limited and highly sought-after, offers stunning city views and a glimpse of bustling Bridge Road below.
-Think buzzy Roman trattoria meets 90s style Melbourne drinking and dining, with all the energy and authenticity we love.
+Though limited and highly sought-after, the balcony seating offers stunning city views and a glimpse of bustling Bridge Road below.

 258 Swan Street, Richmond